-According to McKinsey, on average employees spend 20% of their time searching for the information needed to do their jobs.
-The time spent emailing and sifting through duplicate or outdated files in your inbox could be better spent by each department, whether its crafting marketing strategies, on the phone with prospects or managing customer onboarding.
-If your team has to go to more than one system to find company information, it may be time to look for a modern knowledge management solution.
+According to McKinsey, on average employees spend 20 percent of their time searching for the information needed to do their jobs.
+The time spent emailing and sifting through duplicate or outdated files in your inbox could be better spent by each department, whether its crafting marketing strategies, getting on the phone with prospects, or managing customer onboarding.
+If your team has to go to more than one system to find company information, it may be time to look for a modern knowledge sharing solution.

 A silo is a silo no matter if it’s a business process, function, or product team.
-As companies grow, organizational silos can become a major barrier for information to flow between teams.
-Highly performing companies have tools in place that allow information to flow up and down individual silos, as well as across multiple silos.
-Messaging tools like Hipchat and Slack as well as knowledge management tools like Jive and Bloomfire can help break down communication silos at your organization.
+As companies grow, organizational silos can become a major barrier that prevents information from flowing between teams.
+High-performing companies have business growth systems in place that allow information to flow up and down individual silos, as well as across multiple silos.
+Messaging tools like Hipchat and Slack as well as knowledge management tools like Bloomfire can help break down communication silos at your organization.

 Harness The Power Of Knowledge Sharing With Digital Transformation